 The prize will be awarded to the author of the best article submitted which deals with the history of technology in any period of the past or in any part of the world and which was published in a journal or edited volume in last two consequent years.
 Eligible for the prize are original articles published in (or later translated into) any of the official ICOHTEC languages (English, French, German, Russian or Spanish).
 Submissions are welcomed from scholars of any country who are currently in graduate school or have received their doctorate within the last seven years.

-The prize will be awarded at our 48th Symposium, 25-31 July 2021, which will be a part of the (Virtual) 26th International Congress of History of Science and Technology (it was originally scheduled to be held in Eindhoven, The Netherlands, in summer 2020 (13-17 July).
+The prize will be awarded at our 48th Symposium, 25-31 July 2021, which will be a part of the (Virtual) 26th International Congress of History of Science and Technology (it was originally scheduled to be held in Prague, Czech Republic).
 The winner will receive a cash prize of Euro 500 as well as a travel grant up to 300 Euro (if needed) to attend the ICOHTEC Symposium, which will feature a special panel organized around the winning article.
 Alongside the first prize, articles in the second and third-ranking positions will receive an honorarium/diploma award.

 Maria Elvira Callapez, PI.
 Dr., [Prize Committee Chairperson],

 CIUHCT, Faculdade de Ciências, Universidade de Lisboa, Portugal

 Eike-Christian Heine, Dr.

 Technische Universität Braunschweig, Germany